lightstep/opentelemetry-examples/collector/nginx-ingresscontroller/README.md

 Then you can proceed to delete any individual resources that may be in the default namespace.
 Look over it with `kubectl get all` and delete accordingly.

+## Additional Resources

+* NGINX demonstrates collecting Ingress Controller metrics with the OTEL Collector and sending to Lightstep in their reference architecture.
+See more at the [NGINX blog](https://www.nginx.com/blog/integrating-opentelemetry-modern-apps-reference-architecture-progress-report/#metrics-collection).
+* For additional detail on collecting metrics with the OTEL Collector documentation please see ["Replace Prometheus with an OpenTelemetry Collector"](https://docs.lightstep.com/docs/replace-prometheus-with-an-otel-collector-on-kubernetes).